 It seemed like only moments later when I woke up again, and I wasn’t alone.
 João was sleeping in the bay beside me and Ze just forward of him.
 I could barely see their profiles in the dim light coming through the partially opened hatch.
 Then I heard footsteps above.
 Mamede was fishing on his own again.
 Does he ever stop?
 I looked at my watch.
 00:45.
 I’d been out for over three hours.
 It truly was the sleep of the dead.
 Not only was I wide awake now, I had to pee.

 It is the middle child in me wanting peace, not war, wishing never to impose myself on others for my own personal needs.
-But this time there was no avoiding it.
+But there was no avoiding it now.
 For me to get out, Ze and João would have to move.
-Still I waited, hoping the niggling pressure in my bladder would just go away if I focused on something else.
+Still I waited, hoping the niggling pressure in my bladder would go away if I focused on something else.
 I couldn’t and it didn’t, and very soon I gave up trying.

 Lightly I tapped João on the shoulder, certain he would not be pleased.